Chevrotain/chevrotain/docs/roadmap.md

 The main focus of version 2.0 will be the addition of **declarative style APIs.**
 Either Generator EBNF style API, Combinator Style APIs or even both.

-This will transform Chevrotain from being a JavaScript Parsing DSL to a more general JavaScript Parsing Toolkit/Runtime engine.
+This will transform Chevrotain from being a ECMAScript Parsing DSL to a more general JavaScript Parsing Toolkit/Runtime engine.